 Self-esteem and ego

 It is important to mention that at times high self-esteem is completely undeserved.
 Let us take football as an example; a football player can find greatness in the sole fact that he, or she, is a football player.
 This is enough to feed their ego to a great level, even though they might be bad, or at very best, mediocre players.
-Moreover, let us not forget how lucrative sports can be, as it is able to cash in millions for players in the bigger leagues, and hundreds of thousands for those in lower leagues.
+Moreover, let us not forget how lucrative sports can be, as it can cash in millions for players in the bigger leagues, and hundreds of thousands for those in lower leagues.
 Either way, these are all things that can contribute to transforming a fairly confident player into an ego monster, especially if there is no base for such behaviour.

-The psychology behind high self-esteem and its benefits, as well as downsides, is actually quite simple.
-If there is nothing one's high self-esteem is based on, then it might definitely be bad for the player, the game and the teammates.
+The psychology behind high self-esteem and its benefits, as well as downsides, is quite simple.
+If there is nothing one's high self-esteem is based on, then it might be bad for the player, the game and the teammates.
 But, if there is a valid reason someone shows higher levels of confidence, but is easily manipulated by the fame, the money and the power sports bring, than high self-esteem might just not work as well.
-Either way, in order for high self-esteem to create a positive outcome for a player, is to be both based on valid examples of hard work and one's ethical codes, humbleness and morality.
+Either way, for high self-esteem to create a positive outcome for a player, is to be both based on valid examples of hard work and one's ethical codes, humbleness and morality.

 The States and Their Differences